harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2023-07-19 - Day 7: HTML scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build the base page structure or component skeleton, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Ended the day with initial UI structure in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.